1.What is the meaning of Pre-IPO?

 C.Liquidity Risk-Unlisted shares are inherently illiquid and you may not be able to sell your shares in a hurry.

 14.What are the tax implications of investing in pre-IPO?

 Capital gains on sale of unlisted shares will be classified as long term, if held for more than 24 months.

 STCG on sale of unlisted equity shares is taxable at applicable marginal tax rate.

-LTCG on sale of unlisted equity shares is taxable at 10% without indexation and 20% with indexation
+LTCG on sale of unlisted equity shares is taxable at 20% with indexation

 15.How does one buy shares in pre-IPO?

 2.He provides his demat account details.I provide my bank account details.

 3.On Trade Settlement Date,the Buyer xfers the purchase amount via